aleszu/oilandwater/README.md

-# Reporting on the Dakota Access Pipeline protests of 2016.
+# Reporting on the Dakota Access Pipeline protests of 2016
-## An analysis and visualization of federal data on crude oil spills
+## An analysis and visualization of federal data on crude oil spills in the U.S.

 The following workshop walks you through a data analysis and visualization I carried out for [Undark magazine](https://undark.org/article/oil-pipeline-safety-dakota-access-standing-rock/) on the risk of an oil spill surrounding the Dakota Access Pipeline debate.
-It is an introduction to finding, cleaning and visualizing federal data using Excel and Carto.com.
+It is an introduction to finding, cleaning and visualizing federal data using tools like Google Sheets, Excel, Datawrapper and Carto.com.

 ### Questions I had that guided my reporting